speedrun-hq/speedrun/documentation/docs/dev-intent-call.md

 3. The `decodeSwapParams` function extracts all the parameters including the receiver from the encoded bytes
 4. The contract then performs the swap using Uniswap V2's router
 5. The swapped tokens are sent to the receiver address specified in the data
+6. During settlement, if the swap was not fulfilled, the tip is refunded to the swap receiver

 ## Initiate a Contract Call Intent